 Additional Grants and Funding:

-- The state applied for and was awarded a $1 million rate review grant.
-The DOI’s grant application included a project narrative outlining how the state intends to use the potential grant funding and what goals it hopes to achieve.
+- The state applied for and was awarded a $1 million rate review grant

-- The state received a consumer assistance program grant
+- The state was awarded a consumer assistance program grant

 Other State Actions, Indicators, and Health Reform Resources: